pivotal-cf/docs-pws-services/services/newrelic/index.html.md

 ### <a id='license-php'></a>PHP

-Run the following command:
+Run the following command to set the `NEWRELIC_LICENSE` environment variable to your license key:

 <pre class='terminal'>
-cf set-env <YOUR-APP-NAME> NEWRELIC_LICENSE <LICENSE-KEY>
+cf set-env &lt;YOUR-APP-NAME&gt; NEWRELIC_LICENSE &lt;LICENSE-KEY&gt;
 </pre>

 ## <a id='vcap-services'></a>VCAP_SERVICES ##